inspire-eu-validation/view-service/iso-19128/at46-getcapabilities-layer-style.md

 # Layer Style

-**Purpose**: Test that each style is composed of a Title and a Unique Identifier.
+**Purpose**: Test that each style has a human-readable name mapped to Title element and a unique identifier  mapped to Name element.

 **Prerequisites**